Your all-season pool can provide you and your loved ones with a versatile backyard water experience.

 2. Strength Training

 Your strength training can include a variety of water-based exercises.
-These exercises will target a range of muscles and muscle groups, depending on your fitness regimen.
+These swim spa exercises will target a range of muscles and muscle groups, depending on your fitness regimen.
 We suggest incorporating a variety of exercises, including the use of some equipment, such as rowing attachments or even leg weights.

 Strength training exercises can include: